Chat with us, powered by LiveChat

 Variable Costs

-Other variable expenses include tires, oil changes, and toll costs.
+Other variable expenses include toll costs, tires, and oil changes.

 Calculating Average Cost Per Mile

 Now, let’s translate this into real-world numbers.
-Say you’re planning on shipping a sedan from New York to California using car shipping services, which is roughly 2,800 miles.
-With an assumed average fuel consumption for the car transporter at 7.5 miles per gallon and diesel prices averaging $3.8 per gallon, this puts the fuel expenses alone for this trip around $1,420.
+Say you’re planning on shipping a sedan from California to New York using car shipping services, which is roughly 2,800 miles.
+The average fuel consumption for the Class 8 car transporter is 5.8 miles per gallon.

 Next, we need to factor in maintenance costs.
 These can significantly vary depending on the transporter’s age, condition, and make.
 But for simplicity, let’s assume it’s $0.15 per mile for things like tires and oil changes and $0.259 for truck lease payments.
 Therefore, this comes out to $1372 for a 2,800-mile trip.